 - HubSpot primarily uses HBase for their customer data storage.
 They also use Hive to run queries on that HBase data as part of their HDFS stack.

 - Twitter uses HBase in their Hadoop stack as well.
 And it's used for internal data from user searches.

 - Streamy switched from SQL to a Hadoop stack with HBase.
 They claim to be able to process faster than ever before.

 - Sematext (who created SMP for HBase) uses an HBase and MapReduce stack.
-Again, these two work well together (which is often leveraged via Hive) since they perfectly complement each other's pros and cons.
+Again, these two work well together (often leveraged via Hive) since they perfectly complement each other's pros and cons.